kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // SharedCounters defines a list of counter sets, each of which
   // has a name and a list of counters available.
   //
-  // The names of the Counter Sets must be unique in the ResourcePool.
+  // The names of the counter sets must be unique in the resource pool.
   //
   // The maximum number of counter sets is 8.
   //